 - Mix the rice noodles with the sauce and cook always stirring until noodles absorbed the sauce;

-- Join vegetables ( bean sprouts, chives, carrot ) cook for few seconds;
+- Join vegetables ( bean sprouts, chives, carrot ) cook for a few seconds with high heat!

-We enjoyed doing the Thai cooking class a great deal.
-It was one of our favorite activities on the trip! it is fun, tasty and learned a lot.
-Besides now we can eat Pad Thai at home, Portugal! 🙂
+We enjoyed doing the Thai cooking class in Chiang Mai a great deal.
+It was one of our favorite activities on the trip!
+It is fun, tasty and we learned a lot.
+Besides now we can eat Pad Thai (and a few other things) at home 🙂